celestiaorg/docs/developers/blobstream-rollups.md

 These proofs will work as follows:

-- Parsing the PFB and taking out the share commitment
+- Parsing the PFB and taking out the blob share commitment
 - Comparing the PFB commitment to the one saved in the rollup contract
 - Proving inclusion of the PFB to the data root tuple root.
   This will be a compact proof since we will only be proving two shares